-Counsellors working for the NHS are on the Agenda for Change salary grades and start at Band 5, £24,670 to £30,742 a year.
-Experienced counsellors may be on Band 6, £30,401 to £38,046 a year.
+Counsellors working for the NHS are on the Agenda for Change salary grades and start at Band 5, £25,100 to £31,649 a year.
+Experienced counsellors may be on Band 6, £31,800 to £39,169 a year.

-- You will probably work normal office hours, Monday to Friday, but this may include some evening and weekend work.
+You will probably work normal office hours, Monday to Friday, but this may include some evening and weekend work.

-- If you are self-employed, you usually work flexible hours from home, often seeing clients in the evening or at weekends.
+If you are self-employed, you usually work flexible hours from home, often seeing clients in the evening or at weekends.

-- Many counsellors work part time.
+Many counsellors work part time.

-- Sometimes you might have to work in a voluntary unpaid capacity for a while before being offered a paid job.
+Sometimes you might have to work in a voluntary unpaid capacity for a while before being offered a paid job.

 For many people, counselling is a second career, and may be on a voluntary basis.

-You do not always need formal entry qualifications but most employers will prefer you to have or be working towards a recognised counselling qualification, such as those accredited by the British Association for Counselling and Psychotherapy (BACP) and Counselling and Psychotherapy in Scotland (COSCA).
+Employers and clients look for a counsellor with a recognised counselling qualification, such as those accredited by the British Association for Counselling and Psychotherapy (BACP) and Counselling and Psychotherapy in Scotland (COSCA).

-- It is recommended that this is done in three stages.
+It is recommended that this is done in three stages.
 You would normally begin by doing an Introduction to Counselling at a local college that outlines the basic ideas and skills behind counselling.
 You would usually undergo some counselling yourself with other students.

-- If after doing an introductory course you still think this is the right career for you, you would move on to a certificate level course such as the Certificate in Counselling Skills validated by COSCA.
+If after doing an introductory course you still think this is the right career for you, you would move on to a certificate level course such as the Certificate in Counselling Skills validated by COSCA.
 You can get a list of accredited courses from the COSCA website (see Contacts section below).

-- Alternatively if you already have a degree you can study on a COSCA or BACP accredited postgraduate course.
+Alternatively if you already have a degree you can study on a COSCA or BACP accredited postgraduate course.

-- For entry to these postgraduate diploma courses you require a degree in any discipline and an interest in or experience in a related job such as nursing or social work, depending on the course.
+For entry to these postgraduate diploma courses you require a degree in any discipline and an interest in or experience in a related job such as nursing or social work, depending on the course.